 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Similarly, how much of Maizono's act about liking Naegi to set them up was motivated by their desire to go out and retake their career at any costs, and how much via having conflicted feelings about him?
-Naegi initially thinks that it may have been just to spite her killer rather than any sympathy on her part, but Kirigiri says that she thinks Maizono may have cared for them deep down, even despite their own actions, and that's why they left her Dying Clue.
-The manga more or less confirms it to be the latter, however.
+Naegi initially thinks that it may have been just to spite her killer rather than any sympathy on her part, but Kirigiri says that she believes Maizono may have cared for them deep down, even despite their own actions, and that's why they left her Dying Clue, in an attempt to both apologize for what she did and save him from being executed.
+The manga more or less confirms it to be the latter.

 The manga also presents one for Kuwata: His retrieval of his screwdriver to open the door is used as proof by Celes in the game that he wasn't acting in self-defense, and the questioning stops there, implying that Kuwata opened the door just to murder Maizono.
 But in the manga, Maizono's death was an accident—he broke in to try to calm her down, but she still had the knife despite her broken wrist and she was stabbed in the ensuing struggle.
 He's guilty of questionable decision-making and concealing evidence in a panic, but the murder he committed was accidental, and after his execution only Monokuma knows the truth.